pieroboseta/APOCALYPSE/README.md

 ---
-The science section was inspired and made possible by @EbookFoundation / free-science-books, a huge thanks to them!
+* The Science section was inspired by research and borrowed by **EbookFoundation** / free-science-books, a huge thanks and full credit to them for making this section possible!
 Link here: https://github.com/EbookFoundation/free-science-books

 ## 📜 Contribution Guidelines